 (1) A determined effort shall be made to regenerate any cut area during the first planting season following log removal.
 Necessary site preparation, planting or seeding shall be completed within the first planting season following logging except where unusual and adverse weather conditions require extending site preparation and planting into the following planting season.
-Deficiencies in Stocking shall be corrected by planting 1 annually until full Stocking requirements are met.
-2 (2) Operations utilizing the sanitation salvage silvicultural method shall meet the basal 3 area or point count Stocking Standards of 14 CCR § 961.4 within five (5) years after the 4 completion of Timber Operations.
-5 (c) The standards for silvicultural methods under this section may be modified when 6 explained and justified in the Plan.
-Proposed modifications shall protect the natural and 7 scenic gualities of the Coastal Commission Special Treatment Areas to at least the 8 same extent as otherwise provided in these Rules.
-9 (c) Fuelbreak/Defensible Space.
-Where some trees and other vegetation and fuels are 10 removed to create or maintain a shaded fuel break or defensible space in an area to 11 reduce the potential for wildfires and the damage they might cause.
-Minimum Stocking 12 13 Standards within the timber operating area shall be met immediately after harvest and shall be those found in 14 CCR § 952.7.
-The RPF shall describe in the Plan specific 14 vegetation and fuels treatment, including timing, to reduce fuels to meet the objectives 15 of a Community Fuelbreak Area or other objectives identified by the RPF with the 16 written concurrence of a public fire agency and determined by the Director to be 17 consistent with the purposes of this section.
-The Plan shall include RPF 18 recommendations to protect the natural and scenic gualities of the resources that led to 19 the designation of the area as a Special Treatment Area, including, but not limited to, 20 treating slash in areas highly visible to the public from a publicly accessible vantage 21 point.
-22 (d) Variable Retention may be utilized as described within 14 CCR § 953.4(d) to achieve 23 the objectives of this section.
-The Plan shall include RPF recommendations to protect 24
+Deficiencies in Stocking shall be corrected by planting annually until full Stocking requirements are met.

+(2) Operations utilizing the sanitation salvage silvicultural method shall meet the basal area or point count Stocking Standards of 14 CCR § 961.4 within five (5) years after the completion of Timber Operations.

+(c) The standards for silvicultural methods under this section may be modified when explained and justified in the Plan.
+Proposed modifications shall protect the natural and scenic qualities of the Coastal Commission Special Treatment Areas to at least the same extent as otherwise provided in these Rules.

+(c) Fuelbreak/Defensible Space.
+Where some trees and other vegetation and fuels are removed to create or maintain a shaded fuel break or defensible space in an area to reduce the potential for wildfires and the damage they might cause.
+Minimum Stocking shall be those found in 14 CCR § 952.7.
+The RPF shall describe in the Plan specific vegetation and fuels treatment, including timing, to reduce fuels to meet the objectives of a Community Fuelbreak Area or other objectives identified by the RPF with the written concurrence of a public fire agency and determined by the Director to be consistent with the purposes of this section.
+The Plan shall include RPF recommendations to protect the natural and scenic qualities of the resources that led to the designation of the area as a Special Treatment Area, including, but not limited to,